OfficeDev/office-js-docs-pr/excel/excel-add-ins-programming-overview.md

 * [Large-Range](#large-range)
 * [Single Input Copy](#single-input-copy)

-### The Basics
+## The basics

-This section introduces three key concepts to help get started with the Excel API.
-Namely, RequestContext, sync, run and load statements.
+In this section, get a brief introduction to the key concepts that are fundamental to using the APIs, such as RequestContext, sync(), run(), and load().

-#### RequestContext
+### RequestContext
 The RequestContext object facilitates requests to the Excel application.
 Since the Office add-in and the Excel application run in two different processes, request context is required to get access to Excel and related objects such as worksheets, tables, etc. from the add-in.

-#### sync()
+### sync()

 The sync() method available on the request context synchronizes the state between JavaScript proxy objects and real objects in Office by executing instructions queued on the context and retrieving properties of loaded Office objects for use in your code.
 This method returns a promise, which is resolved when the synchronization is complete.

-#### Excel.run(function(context) {batch})
+### Excel.run(function(context) {batch})

 Executes a batch script that performs actions on the Excel object model.
 When the promise is resolved, any tracked objects that were automatically allocated during the execution will be released.

 Batch: A function that takes in RequestContext and returns a promise (typically, just the result of ctx.sync()).
 The RequestContext parameter facilitates requests to the Excel application.
 Since the Office add-in and the Excel application run in two different processes, the request context is required to get access to the Excel object model from the add-in.

-##### Example
+#### Example

 The following example shows how to write values from an array to a range.
-First, RequestContext() is created to get access to the workbook.
+First, a RequestContext is created to get access to the workbook.
 Then, a worksheet is added.
 Range A1:B2 on the sheet is retrieved afterward.
 Finally, we assign the values stored in the array to this range.
-All these commands are queued and will run when ctx.executeAsync() is called.  executeAsync() returns a promise that can be used to chain it with other operations.
+All these commands are queued and will run when ctx.sync() is called.  sync() returns a promise that can be used to chain it with other operations.

 ```js
 Excel.run(function (ctx) {